Execution Process of Garments Export Order

 9. Online inspection by the buyers Q.C:

-Here, buyer’s Q.C team inspect the garments and gives suggestion where the quality defects are and how to improve on that.
+Here, the buyer’s Q.C team inspect the garments and gives suggestion where the quality defects are and how to improve on that.

 11. Commercial department prepares the shipping documents: